 Skykomish River Valley with Reiter Foothills on the left.

 Reiter Foothills is 10,000 acres of Snohomish County land, tree plantations and sprayed clearcuts that are managed by DNR (WA State Department of Natural Resources).
-Reiter is adjacent to Wallace Falls State Park, one of the busiest parks in WA State with over annual 225,000 visitors.
+Reiter is adjacent to the rural community of Gold Bar as well as to the Wallace Falls State Park, one of the busiest parks in WA State with over annual 225,000 visitors.

 Over the last several years, DNR has created an ATV park in the zone designated for motorized recreation.
 It is time for DNR to focus also on the development of trails in the non-motorized area and safe parking lots along Reiter Road.

-If designed thoughtfully and comprehensively, Reiter Foothills can become a large-scale national and international attraction and destination for recreation of several different user groups, such as hikers, bikers, equestrians and ATV riders.
-It can also have high-quality of landscape and user experience that are very important for the tourism and recreation industry.
-This all in turn can have a big ECONOMIC POTENTIAL for rural communities of Gold Bar, Sultan, as well as for the Skykomish River Valley and the whole Snohomish County.
+If designed thoughtfully and comprehensively, Reiter Foothills has the potential to become a large-scale national and international attraction and destination for recreation of several different user groups, such as hikers, bikers, equestrians and ATV riders.
+It can also have high-quality of landscape, infrastructure and user experience that are important for the tourism and recreation industry.
+This all in turn can have a big economic potential for rural communities of Gold Bar, Sultan, as well as for the Skykomish River Valley and the whole Snohomish County.

-As of July 2019, DNR NW Region destined most of Reiter Foothills for multiple clearcuts and toxic herbicide spraying.
-For timber sales please see the DNR 2018 map on the right and Map of Planned Non-motorized DNR Trails.
+As of today, DNR NW Region destined most of Reiter Foothills for multiple clearcuts and toxic herbicide spraying.
+For timber sales please see a map of the Sky River Timber Sale, the DNR 2018 map and Map of Planned Non-motorized DNR Trails.
 Revenue from timber sales goes to the Snohomish County, state school system and local tax districts: Sultan School District, fire districts, hospital and library.
 Note: state public school system currently has one of the highest many-billion-dollar bi-annual budget.